-Piñatex is an extremely innovative and sustainable vegan leather alternative made from pineapple leaves that have been discarded by the pineapple industry.
-By using by-products of pineapple agriculture, Piñatex “leather” not only reduces waste but also provides an additional source of income for pineapple farmers.
+Piñatex is a sustainable vegan leather alternative made from pineapple leaves that have been discarded by the pineapple industry.
+By using by-products of pineapple agriculture, Piñatex “leather” not only reduces waste, but also provides an additional source of income for pineapple farmers.

 Behind the Process